sciactive/pnotify/README.md

 ## Material

 The Material Style module.
+Requires [material-design-icons](https://www.npmjs.com/package/material-design-icons).
 Include the module in your JS, and set it as the default:

 ```js
 import PNotifyStyleMaterial from 'pnotify/dist/es/PNotifyStyleMaterial.js';